Winner: NZIA Resene Local Award for Architecture 2006 (Hospitality & Tourism)

 “Playful spaces and shapes invite patrons to relax and enjoy themselves, the created interior/exterior environment melding well with the busy adjoining street…”

 Conventional public and private bar spaces have been reshuffled.
-Permeable timber screens and high-back booth seating replace dividing walls to create an eclectic mix of comfortable areas that are both welcoming and private at the same time.
+Permeable timber screens and high-back booth seating replace dividing walls to create an eclectic mix of comfortable areas that are both welcoming and private.